tamaragevorgyan/gettyimages-api/README.md

 - RESTful API for working with image and metadata resources leveraging HTTP verbs and returning standard HTTP Status codes.
 - Simplified image download process by providing direct download links in search and metadata resources.
 - <a href="https://connect.gettyimages.com/swagger" target="_blank">Interactive documentation</a> that is always up-to-date and in sync with our latest API functionality.
-- Connect supports localization of search phrases and results via the `Accept-Language` HTTP header. *Please Note:*  Not all languages are supported the Connect API.
+- Localization support using the `Accept-Language` HTTP header.

 ## Quick links